Español

 Punitive damages are used to make an example out of defendants, which is why they are also known as exemplary damages in New Jersey.
 When preparing your case, our lawyers can determine if punitive damages are available based on the defendant’s conduct during the accident.

-You may sue for punitive and compensatory damages if another party showed a wanton and willful disregard for your safety or showed actual malice during an accident.
-Gauging whether a defendant’s actions rise above ordinary negligence is challenging, and our attorneys can consider the same factors juries do when confirming if you can get exemplary damages.
+You may sue for punitive and compensatory damages if another party showed a wanton and willful disregard for your safety or actual malice during an accident.
+Gauging whether a defendant’s actions rise above ordinary negligence is challenging, and our attorneys can consider the same factors juries do when confirming whether you can get exemplary damages.
 While New Jersey limits punitive damages, the limits are high and based on a victim’s actual losses, such as medical expenses, lost income, and emotional distress.
 You can only get punitive and compensatory damages if you bring your lawsuit before the two-year statute of limitations runs out, and our lawyers can make sure you file on time in New Jersey.

-For a confidential and free case review from Agrapidis & Maroules, call (201) 656-7828 and speak to our New Jersey personal injury lawyers today.
+For a confidential and free case review from Agrapidis & Maroules, call (201) 777-1111 and speak to our New Jersey personal injury lawyers today.

 When Can You Sue for Punitive Damages in New Jersey?